: Ice Mountain Bobsled Roller Coaster

 Keeping the Dream Alive

-When COVID-19 protocols delayed the park’s opening for the season in 2020 and reduced its visitor capacity, Vaslev and her family began to worry about covering the fixed costs of maintaining the attractions.
+When the 2020 pandemic forced a temporary closure, Vaslev and her family began to worry about covering the fixed costs of maintaining the attractions.
 They launched a GoFundMe account, increased the amount of merchandise items sold through their website and started a Buy a Brick program and offered private group rentals to help buoy them through.
 With each donation and purchase, park-goers shared stories and memories that spoke to how deeply ingrained Enchanted Forest was in the childhoods of generations of Oregonians.

 “To have people give you their story of how much it means to them, how much it means to their family … it’s special to be part of that,” Vaslev says.
 “They want to make sure we’re here for their grandkids, for future generations, to have the same experience that they did.”

-With protocols in place to keep everyone safe, Vaslev says, they’ll do everything they can to keep Enchanted Forest open.
+Vaslev says the public support has been everything.
 “This has been our whole life,” she says.
 “We will give it every single dime and ounce of energy and creativity that we have.”

 From the very beginning, Enchanted Forest was a family affair — meant for families and run by an Oregon family — which is a tradition that continues today.